-Moreover, if our guaranty obligations were repudiated, payments of principal to certificateholders would be reduced as a result of borrowers' late payments or failure to pay or a primary servicer's failure to remit borrower payments to us.
+Moreover, if our guaranty obligations were repudiated, payments of principal and/or interest to certificateholders would be reduced as a result of borrowers' late payments or failure to pay or a primary servicer's failure to remit borrower payments to the trust.
 In that case, trust administration fees would be paid from mortgage loan payments prior to distributions to certificateholders.
 Any damages paid as the result of the repudiation of our guaranty obligations may not be sufficient to offset any shortfalls experienced by certificateholders.